ChrisLeon84/Simulated-annealing/README.md

 4. Go to 2. while lowered T >0 .
 5. Particles should inhabit the global minimum when done.

 Playing around, the correct rate of cooling was found.
-The global minima is known and the algorithm did indeed correctly identify it (eventually).
+The global minima is known and the algorithm did indeed correctly identify it.